RileySKrusky/osticket-prereqs/README.md

 </p>
 <h3> 11) Renaming Ost file</h3>
 <p>
 After finishing step 10 correctly, you can then procceed to open another file explorer and pasting this path into the quick access bar- "C:\inetpub\wwwroot\osTicket\include".
 You will find a file in here called "ost-sampleconfig.php".
 Rename this file to "ost-config.php" .
-After renaming the file, right click that file and select "Properties" Then "Security" -> "Advanced" and "Disable Inheritance" and "Remove all inherited permissions".
+After renaming the file, right click that file and select "Properties" Then "Security" -> "Advanced", "Disable Inheritance" and "Remove all inherited permissions".
 </p>
 <p>Next add a new permission by clicking "add" under permission entries</p>

 <img src="https://i.imgur.com/NhpANgv.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 <p>go to "select principle"</p>

 <img src="https://i.imgur.com/aDFMw4J.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-<p>go to "then above the advanced button, give permission to the admins of your company and press ok but, in this tutorial thought, I will be giving permission to "eveyone"</p>
+<p>then above the advanced button, give permission to the admins of your company and press ok but, in this tutorial, I will be giving permission to "everyone"</p>

 <img src="https://i.imgur.com/oSBN2wB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-<p>Make sure to select what permissions your employess/admins should have.
-In this tutorial, I will be selecting full control.</p>
+<p>Make sure to select what permissions your employees/admins should have.
+In this tutorial, I will be selecting "Full Control".</p>

 <img src="https://i.imgur.com/H4xlPjU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-<p>Once all this is done, you can make sure to press "apply" and then "ok" on the bottom right of the "permissions entrie" tab and then "ok" for the last tab.</p>
+<p>Once all this is done, you can make sure to press "apply" and then "ok" on the bottom right of the "permissions entries" tab and then "ok" for the last tab.</p>

 <img src="https://i.imgur.com/QUcZ2PJ.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>

 <h3> 12) Creating OsTicket Login Info</h3>

 <p> After you have succesfully given admin permissions. you can then jump back onto the OsTicket Installer browser here "http://localhost/osTicket/setup/" to create your help desk account.
-(Note - When you are creating the "Admin User" Account make sure the email is different from the "Help Desk User" account).</p>
+(Note - When you are creating the "Admin User" Account make sure the email is different from the "Help Desk User" email).</p>

 <h3> 13) Setting up HeidiSQL</h3>